 Dubai Police Traffic Department fines enquiry and payment

-Dubai Police Traffic Fine Enquiry and Payment information and guide in the UAE - pay fines for parking tickets, speeding and radar tickets, and other traffic offences online.
-The Dubai Police website has an online traffic fine checking facility and payment option with credit cards.
+RTA and Dubai Police traffic department fine enquiry and payment in the UAE - information and guide to paying fines for parking, speeding, radar tickets, and other traffic offences online.
+The Dubai Police website has an online traffic fine checking facility, and payment option with credit cards.

 - Direct link to online checking and payment for traffic violations, penalties, and fines, should be www.dubaipolice.gov.ae/dp/english/e_services.jsp?Page=A344&dPg=1&isEng=true (last checked Aug 2014) but availability seems to be erratic, or URL location changed.